1. Burn Tissue Injury

 2. Obstructive Shock

-- Cause: Mechanical obstruction to filling/emptying of heart
+- Cause: Mechanical obstruction to filling/emptying of the heart

 - Cardiac tamponade